[The Null Hypothesis]

 I watched Claude notice the discrepancy, run glab api --help, spot the --paginate flag, and try again.
 This time: all the jobs.

 I didn’t explain what was wrong.
-I asked Claude: “The job failed, but you’re not seeing errors.
+I asked: “The job failed, but you’re not seeing errors.
 What might be happening?”

 Claude reasoned through it: “Errors might be going to stderr instead of stdout.”
-Then checked glab ci trace --help, found nothing about stderr handling, and figured out the solution: glab ci trace <job-id> 2>&1 to redirect stderr to stdout.
+Then checked glab ci trace --help, found nothing about stderr handling, and figured out the solution: glab ci trace <job-id> 2>&1.
 Reran it.
 Errors appeared.

-At the end of that first investigation, I asked: “What went wrong during this session?
+After the session, I asked: “What went wrong?
 What did you learn?”

 ## Critical Best Practices